Toxytod/MyNewQuartz/content/index.md

 Then, I spent the year after back to Genoa, my aim was to get in the [Liceo Classico A. D'Oria](https://liceodoria.edu.it/) where I could have satisfied all my humanistic desires, though, since there were too many subjects I din't have in the swiss school, I spent the first year in Genoa at [Liceo Scientifico Cassini](https://www.liceocassini.it/).
 In order to get there I passed an exam on six different subjects that I didn't have in Switzerland.

-After studying ancient greek in the summer, I finally got into the Liceo Classico where I spent my fifth and last year of high school studies, I passed the final exam with 96/100 [[Liceo Final Mark.pdf]].
+After studying ancient greek in the summer, I finally got into the Liceo Classico where I spent my fifth and last year of high school studies, I passed the final exam with 96/100 [[High School Diploma.pdf]].
 ### Early University Years
 I spent my first year of university at the [University of Constance](https://www.uni-konstanz.de/) officially registered in BA in Philosophy but practically following all courses of the BSc. in Mathematics too.
 The professors I got closest too are: [Leon Horsten](https://www.philosophie.uni-konstanz.de/horsten/leon-horsten/) and [Sam Roberts](https://www.philosophie.uni-konstanz.de/en/ag-leon-horsten/members-of-the-ag-horsten/academic-staff/sam-roberts/) in analytical philosophy and [Mateusz Michałek](https://www.mathematik.uni-konstanz.de/working-group-real-geometry-and-algebra/prof-dr-mateusz-michalek/) in Algebra.

 I am currently in my third semester at the LMU Munich and plan to finish the degree in the next semester (by the end of August 2024) in both BSc.
 Mathematics and BA Philosophy.
-I spent some time discussing with [John Dougherty](https://www.mcmp.philosophie.uni-muenchen.de/people/faculty/dougherty_john/index.html) the topics present in [[Thesis Home]].
+I spent some time discussing with [John Dougherty](https://www.mcmp.philosophie.uni-muenchen.de/people/faculty/dougherty_john/index.html) the topics present in [[Bachelor Thesis]].

 I recently also started to spend little time on my entrepreneurship project: [[TestiOnline]].